|

 bed.
 Similarly computer and video games are not helpful as they

-stimulate your child and therefore make it harder for them to settle down to
+stimulate your child and making it harder for them to settle down to

 sleep.